 British Antarctic Survey August 2014-March 2016: I operated, maintained and improved a range of experiments in one of the harshest environments on earth.
 The main part of my role was maintaining two radar systems, SUPERDarn and MF Radar.
 SUPERDarn is a frequency agile, 8 to 18 MHz, radar which I maintained and assisted with the installation of a major upgrade.
 MF is a fixed 2.7 MHz system investigating upper atmospheric ionisation.
 While at BAS I also maintained a network of field sites, installed and developed a high accuracy GPS tracking system and maintained optical instruments.
 While with BAS I was also part of the advanced medical team.
 This involved scenario, first aid, patient recovery, diagnosis and treatment training as well as some practical usage of these skills.

 Asset Handling June 2013 - August 2014: While at Asset Handling I developed sensor systems for both asset condition monitoring and remote footfall counting.
 Both these projects where mine from conception to manufacture.
 I also made a TCP/IP server and Cross Platform UDP server for the reception of data from some embedded systems.
-I also planned installations of such systems for inductrial sites.
+I also planned installations of such systems for industrial sites.

 PCB Design: I have experience of circuit design using a wide range of integrated circuits, as well as micro-controllers and microprocessors in several different CAD packages.

-Team Leadership: While at UPSU:Radio I managed a team of people and instigated systems to improve communication between radio station members.
+Team Leadership: While at UPSU Radio I managed a team of people and instigated systems to improve communication between radio station members.

 Team Working: While running the radio station and completing my degree, I worked well as part of teams containing people with varied skills.
 These skills where then pushed further while in Antarctic where team work is essential